antonis7polo/SoftEng-Project/README.md

 [https://localhost:9876/api-docs/](https://localhost:9876/api-docs/)

 This URL hosts a user-friendly version of our API documentation, allowing you to easily explore and test the API endpoints.

+**Important Note:** In order to access this web interface, ensure that the server hosting the API is currently running.
+The documentation and interactive features will be available only when the server is active.
+Details on how to start and manage the server are provided below.

 ## Front-End